RaagavPrasanna/recogame/projectProposal.md

       - These reviews can be seen in the community tab, where users can see other users reviews on different games.
     - Provide a catalog for the users to nicely browse through different games.
     - View different users profiles.
+    - Infinite scroll with game reccomendations.
+      - Thumbs up/Thumbs down promotion system.
+    - Games that the user thumbs'd up on will be sorted by their rating in the users reccomendations.
+    - When a user clicks on a game, it will show more details such as:
+      - The name of the game
+      - Developers of the game
+      - The games rating
+      - Summary
+      - Comments
+      - Friends who like, ar playing, or finished this game.
+    - Local Wishlist:
+      - Initial dataset is going to be synced based on the user's steam wishlist.
+      - We can add games to our wishlist (not for their actually steam account)
+      - You can add games to certain "playlists:
+        - Never played
+        - Started
+        - Finished
+        - 100% completed it (all acheivements, etc)
+    - Reccomendation algorithm
+      - Is based on an overlap between your steam library statistics and your local games added to your "playlist".
+      - Is also based on the ratings on games (high ratings)
+    - Ability to browse a catalog of users that have similar game interests
+      - Add new friends
+      - Invite friends from steam
 ## User stories

 ### About user personas